bradtaniguchi/bradtaniguchi.github.io/apps/internal-client/static/blog/utf-8-vs-utf-16.md

     staticDistDir: './public/static'
 ```

-**note** this first version is actually incorrect compared to the final format, which correctly used the `staticDistDir` of `public/client-static`, but this would of given me a different more friendly error than what occured.
+**note** this first version is actually incorrect compared to the final format, which correctly used the `staticDistDir` of `public/client-static`, but this would of given me a different more friendly error than what occurred.

 From this YAML file, I deployed my to my CI/CD and where I was introduced to this friendly error message:

 ```
 Run treosh/lighthouse-ci-action@v2
 Action config